ellakoa/postcard-poem/content/posts/borrowed-light.md

   Stretching dark shadows to fright
   Silhouetting owls in silent flight

-  The moon climbs higher, further diluting the dark
+  The moon climbs higher,
+  further, diluting the dark
   Sweeping across towns and parks
   Over rooftops onto empty streets
   Stirring some from a dreamy sleep.